Last update: 17.09.2024 08:34

 Are your children studying abroad?

-Some cantons, but not the federal government, recognize costs for foreign education or for additional education costs in connection with the basic education of children.
-Bern, for example, accepts up to 6,200 francs per year per child if the education is organized by the school.
+Some cantons, but not the federal government, recognize costs for education away from home or for additional education costs in the context of basic education for children.

 Up